werg/simple-twitter-rerank/Readme.md

 ## Dependencies

-For the server make sure you have installed:
+For the server make sure you have installed

 * Install nginx on your system via package manager (or set up your own reverse proxy)
 * Get [Leiningen](https://github.com/technomancy/leiningen)